Tip: Upload Your Agenda documents to the /documents/agenda/ directory and it will show up here automatically.

 2) Information Technology Equipment (ITE): Computers, data storage, servers and network / communication equipment.

 3) ITE Enclosure: A rack, cabinet, or chassis that is designed to mount ITE.

 This paper defines thermal guidelines best practices for storage equipment.
 The intended audience is both storage hardware designers and storage equipment users.
 The thermal guidelines were written by a team of storage subject matter experts from many different companies and the recommendations are industry-wide best practices which are agnostic of the point of view of any one company.

 There has been some confusion of ASHRAE's definition in the Thermal Guideline Datacom Book of the Temperature Rate of Change specified in the table for Equipment Environmental Specifications for Air Cooling.
 This addendum helps describe in detail examples of air inlet that are either non-compliant or compliant to ASHRAE's temperature rate of change requirements for data centers.

-A bulk quantity discount for the Datacom Series Products applies to purchases of 10 or more copies of one title or any combination of titles, including the latest version of the Data Center Design CD.
+A bulk quantity discount for the Datacom Series Products applies to purchases of 10 or more copies of one title or any combination of titles.

 Quantity discounts are available for purchases of 10 or more books (mix & match).
 Please contact the Manager of Inventory and Subscriptions for instructions on receiving your discount.